IBM/aspera-cli/README.erb.md

 # Quick Start

-This section guides you from installation, first use and advanced used.
+This section guides you from installation, first use and advanced use.

 First, follow the section: [Installation](#installation) (Ruby, Gem, FASP) to start using <%=tool%>.